gladcow/dash/contrib/auto_gdb/README.md

 ## dash_dbg.sh
 This shell script attaches GDB to the running dashd process (should be built with debug info), executes debug.gdb script and detaches.
-By default it uses testnet setting,  see script comments to attach to mainnet dashd.
+By default it uses testnet settings, see script comments to attach it to mainnet dashd.

 ## debug.gdb
 Contains debugger instructions to execute during attach: load python code and executes it for the objects we want to investigate.